 TIG- safe online meeting places for women

-What is Townswomen's i-Guild?
+What is Townswomen's Internet Groups?

-These Guilds are for you, if you would like to meet other members face to face and become active members of TG, but from your own home, through our website.
+These groups are for you, if you would like to meet other members face to face and become active members of TG, but from your own home, through our website.
 You can come to the meetings by using your phone, tablet, laptop or PC - you just need to have a webcam.
 Like all Guilds, TiGs will have a regular meeting time, which can be in a morning, afternoon or evening.
 These meetings can be on any day of the week, including weekends.